 - Jacob’s Aquatic Center Water Park.
 Toddlers will love the splash park here and older kids can take to the larger swimming pool.
 The pirate ship provides a visual backdrop and it’s quite inexpensive.

 - Boating.
-Whether you’re partial to power or sail boating, there’s ample opportunities in Key Largo and Islamorada.
+Whether you’re partial to power or sail boating, there are ample opportunities in Key Largo and Islamorada.
 For those who want a tame experience sailing is great.
 And, for those who like to speed across the waves, powerboating is the best choice.

 - Key Largo Community Park.
 For elementary and older kids, you’ll discover that Key Largo Community Park has it all.
 Here, the kids can enjoy a playground, play tennis, baseball, volleyball, and more.